tjones879/blog/content/transient-detection.md

 220 Hz.

-In contrast, a *transient signal* can be seen as a short burst signal that doesn't show the same periodic behavior of other audio[^2].
+In contrast, a *transient signal* can be seen as a short burst signal that doesn't show the same periodic behavior of other audio.
 Common sources include drum hits and cymbals.
 It is common for transient signals occur at high frequencies, and the transient effect often exists at a frequency different vastly different from the bulk of the signal.

-/* Imagine that we want to describe a series of whistles which can produce pure tones.
+Imagine that we want to describe a series of whistles which can produce pure tones.
 We can either explain it as a series of sounds at certain time intervals, or we can understand it as a series of notes at certain frequencies.
 This song can be translated between the *time domain* and *frequency domain*.
-It turns out that encoding audio in the frequency domain is very efficient. */
+It turns out that encoding audio in the frequency domain is very efficient.

-Most of our modern audio codecs use transforms[^transforms] to convert audio samples from the time domain to the frequency domain by approximating our data with a series of periodic functions.
+Most of our modern audio codecs use transforms to convert audio samples from the time domain to the frequency domain by approximating our data with a series of periodic functions.
 The purpose is to be able to estimate the signal at any point in time just from these functions.
 Vorbis I uses the